Part 9: The Two Stick Deadfall

 - A knife

-Take your 15-inch stick (the supporting stick) and use your knife to flatten the end out, like the images below.
+Take your 15-inch stick (the supporting stick) and use your knife to flatten the end out, like in the images below.

 Take your 12-inch stick (the triggering stick) and use your knife to make a groove near one end of the stick, like the image below.